-Students may also report to the Dean of Students Office at 781-736-3600, located in the Shapiro Campus Center.
-Employees may also report to the Office of Human Resources at 781-736-4474, located in Bernstein Marcus.
+Students may also report to the OEO Office at 781-736-4802, located in Bernstein Marcus lower level or the Dean of Students Office at 781-736-3600, located in the Shapiro Campus Center.
+Employees may also report to the OEO Office at 781-736-4802, located in Bernstein Marcus lower level or the Office of Human Resources at 781-736-4474, located in Bernstein Marcus.
 Brandeis University officials will assist any victims in notifying law enforcement, including contacting local or Brandeis University Police, if they elect to do so.
 Victims are also entitled to choose not to report to law enforcement.
 All students or employees who report an incident of sexual violence, whether the offense occurred on or off campus, will receive a written explanation of their rights and options.
 The written explanation will identify existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services available for victims, both within the institution and in the community.
 The explanation will describe options for available assistance in; and how to request changes to, academic, living, transportation, and working situations or protective measures.
 The University must make such accommodations or provide such protective measures if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to campus police or local law enforcement.